 Controlling the weather obviously isn’t an option, but there are some helpful resources available to detect how bad allergens are in the area.
 The Weather Channel’s website has a search option to see what’s blooming by zip code and how bad the pollen index is that day.
 Pollen.com is also a good point of reference to check the pollen, allergy, and cold and flu forecast for the upcoming week.

 Prescription medications and inhalers can help lung disease sufferers with allergy symptoms.
-However, for individuals still experiencing flare-ups and life-altering symptoms, stem cell therapy can help.
-Stem cell therapy doesn’t replace the need for medications, but it has been proven to significantly improve quality of life for lung disease sufferers and help them breathe easier.
+However, for individuals still experiencing flare-ups and life-altering symptoms, cellular therapy can help.
+Cellular therapy doesn’t replace the need for medications, but it has been proven to significantly improve quality of life for lung disease sufferers and help them breathe easier.